 St. Henry Parish provides several opportunities throughout the year for adults to continue learning and developing their faith through a variety of Bible or other religious studies.
 For more information and to see a list of current studies, please click here.

 Confirmation Preparation provides the opportunity for those wishing to receive the Sacrament of Confirmation to study and reflect on the meaning of Christian discipleship and the effects of Confirmation in light of their own personal faith journeys.
-At St. Henry, our program is designed especially for students in the 7th grade, though students in grades 8-12 seeking Confirmation are also invited to participate.
-The program involves a series of sessions, a retreat, and a service projects.
-The program is run by our Director of Youth Evangelization, Jen Sens.
+Preparation is open to all teens in 7th through 12th grade that have not yet received Confirmation.
+The program involves a series of sessions and retreats for teens as they journey in their faith with their parents and sponsors.
+The program is run by our Assoc.
+Dir. for Sacrament Preparation, Jen Sens.
 Registration begins in late summer, and Confirmation occurs in late spring.
 For more information, please click here.

 Adults wishing to receive Confirmation should call the parish office at 937-434-9231 to request more information.